 The academic year at Kettering College consists of one fall semester and one winter semester with an accelerated summer semester for graduate programs.
 For traditional face-to-face courses, a semester is generally 15 weeks of instruction, including final exam week, over 16 calendar weeks.
 This is to accommodate holidays and scheduled institutional breaks.
-The accelerated summer semester generally consists of 10 weeks of instruction, including final exam week.
-The equivalent amount of time is spent in face-to-face instruction during a 10-week term as is spent in a 15-week term.
+The accelerated summer semester generally consists of 10 weeks of instruction, including final exam week there as is spent in a 15-week term.
 Program variations in semester length are published in program materials.

-In a semester system, one academic credit typically means the course meets for one 50-minute period of instruction per week.
+In a semester system, one academic credit typically means the course meets for one 50minute period of instruction per week.
 This is considered one hour of instruction with 10 minutes of that hour used for passing time between classes.
 Therefore, a traditional three-credit course with no laboratory or clinical component will meet for three 50-minute periods or its equivalent per week.
 Generally, for every credit a student takes, an additional two to three hours of work per credit is expected outside the regularly scheduled class time.
 Courses involving laboratory studies or clinical experiences have credit values based on the Carnegie Unit system.
 The ratios used to determine lab and clinical credits vary by professional program as published in respective program materials.